Philadelphia Bus Accident Attorney

-If You’re Injured in a Bus Accident
+What To Do If You’re Injured in a Bus Accident

-If you were onboard a commercial bus during an accident or were a pedestrian struck by a commercial bus, you have rights to claim compensation for injuries, medical bills, and pain and suffering.
+If you were onboard a commercial bus during an accident or were a pedestrian struck by a commercial bus, you have the rights to claim compensation for injuries, medical bills, and pain and suffering.
 Bus accidents present unique insurance claim situations because, unlike regular passenger vehicle crashes, government entities often operate buses.

 First, see a health care professional to tend to your injuries and provide accurate documentation to be used later as evidence in your case.
 Then, make a claim against the bus’s insurance, whether they are self-insured city buses or covered by the public transportation bureau insurance.